xaos3/hydra-plus/README.md

-Hydra+ is a small interpreter language that can be compiled for Windows and Linux platforms.
+Hydra+ is a small interpreted language that can be compiled for Windows and Linux platforms.
 As for now (05-01-2025) this repository hosts the Linux version of the source code , but when i have the time i will upload the windows version too.
 If you want to test the windows version , you can download a precompiled Hydra+ Interpreter at the http://deus-ex.gr/downloads/hydra+Win.zip